vaccovecrana/lonae/README.md

 That said, `myrmica` will try to make a reasonable choice of run-time artifact selections based on a set of Maven coordinates that you provide.

+> NOTE: since "__reasonable__" has a very broad interpretation, please be sure
+> to read these usage notes in their entirety.

 ### Installation

-`TODO` - Maven artifact coming to JCenter and Maven Central soon.
+`TODO` - Maven artifacts coming to JCenter and Maven Central soon.

 ### Usage